turingschool/front-end-curriculum/projects/weathrly.md

 1 - The application is missing 3 or more smaller features or 1 major feature essential to having a complete application.

 0 - The application is unusable.

-## Accessibility

-4 - The application demonstrates an exceptional knowledge of web accessibility.
-The application has no aXe-core violations, is fully functional without using a mouse, and the application uses HTML/CSS to 'chunk' content into more manageable pieces.
-The application utilizes semantic HTML.

-3 - The application has a strong accessibility presence.
-The developer showed a strong effort to keep accessibility in mind from the beginning of the project.
-The application has 0-3 aXe-core violations.

-2 - The application shows glimpses of good accessibility practices, but fails to deliver a truly accessible product.
-The application has 4-6 aXe-core violations

-1- Developer did not keep accessibility in mind.
-The application has 6+ aXe-core violations.

 ## User Interface